-The Company shall adopt and regularly review a communications policy.
-(Adopted 12 June 2013 and reviewed in February 2018.)
+The Company shall adopt and regularly review a Communications Policy.
+The current Communications Policy of the Company was adopted 12 June 2013, and was reviewed in February 2018 and January 2019.)

-The Company shall work with WDC to agree on formal communication protocols to improve communication with Council's elected representatives, relevant staff and stakeholders.
+The Company shall work with Westland Holdings to agree on formal communication protocols to improve communication with Council's elected representatives, relevant staff and stakeholders as it relates to the activities of the Company.

 A formal Fraud Policy will be documented, and all Directors and staff are to be aware of this policy.
-(Adopted 10 September 2013 and reviewed in December 2016 and February 2018.)
+The current Fraud Policy was adopted 10 September 2013 and reviewed in December 2016 and February 2018.